bottledlactose/cube-engine/README.md

 There is only one single content type being loaded by the `ContentManager`, namely singular 3D meshes.
 The original idea was to have the `ContentManager` load the full 3D model rather than just the first mesh it can find.
 There are still leftovers of a shader loading function from when shaders were being loaded from disk rather than header files.

 The `ContentManager` was designed to be used by both the `Context` as a global, long-term content storage for assets that are potentially re-used across different scenes, such as fonts, and in the scope of a scene to load short-term assets that are loaded when a scene is created, and destroyed when a scene shuts down.
+It's only designed to contain reference to actual resources, such as those created on the graphics device.
+A singular `Unload` function takes care of properly cleaning and unloading each asset loaded with the current `ContentManager`.

 ### Input